kumiko251/Whack-a-mole-game/README.md

-# whack a mole game
+# whack a sushi game
 Javascript game based on whack a mole game.
 Created by Nabilah Q